 - b.
-A staff member shall prepare a ballot The School Director shall ensure that a ballot is prepared that lists the n eligible candidates who have not withdrawn their names.
+A staff member shall prepare a ballot that lists the n eligible candidates who have not withdrawn their names.
 The ballot return deadline shall be at least four full work days from the time of distribution. - c.
 Recipients of the ballots shall have three choices for each candidate: approve, neutral, or disapprove.
-In tabulating votes, numerical values are assigned as follows: approve(1), neutral abstain(0), and disapprove(-1).
+In tabulating votes, numerical values are assigned as follows: approve(1), neutral(0), and disapprove(-1).
 Tellers will assign neutral(0) to any blank votes. - d.
 Tallying the ballots will be overseen by at least two tellers appointed by the School Director.
 After the ballots are tallied, the k candidates with the highest sum are declared the winners of the election.
 If the kth-ranked candidate is tied with the (k+1)st-ranked candidate, the k candidates with higher rank sum than the kth-ranked candidate are declared winners and all candidates with the same rank sum as the kth-ranked candidate shall be considered tied.
 The tellers shall determine winner(s) resolving the tie using random numbers in such a way that each tied candidate has an equal probability of winning. - e.
-In cases where multiple seats are available but where the seats may have different conditions or eligibility requirements, the above procedure is used to fill all of the available seats with a single election.
-The ballot shall specify in which order the seats will be filled.
-After tallying, the tellers will fill the seats in the specified order, with the winner of each seat being the candidate eligible for the position with the highest tally.
-Someone who has won a seat in an election is not eligible to win a second seat as part of the same election. - f.
 The tellers shall prepare a report with the vote tallies and rankings.
 The School Director shall then inform the School of the winner(s) of the election, but vote counts and rankings are to be kept confidential.
-The tellers' report and the ballots shall be retained for at least 30 days.
+The tellers' report and the ballots shall be placed in a sealed envelope, signed by the tellers, and retained in the School office for at least 30 days. - f.
+Any candidate or eligible voter may request a recount of the election.
+The recount shall be done by the tellers along with a member of the Review Committee.